hellohaptik/docs_haptik/docs/external-chat-tool/thread-control.md

 ### What is a default receiver?

-For a given client, the default receiver configured gets control of the conversation when a CEU first sends a message.
+For a given client, the default receiver configured gets control of the chat when a CEU first sends a message.
 This is applicable for:

 - a new user's chat
-- a chat for an old user once either of the following has taken place
+- a chat for an old user, once either of the following has taken place
     - TC has been reset for that chat
     - That chat has been marked complete